Airline Pet Policy: Dog Breeds Restricted From Cargo Flights

 Pug, concrete

-What Kinds of Dogs Can’t Fly in the Cargo Area?
+What Dog Breeds Can’t Fly in the Cargo Area?

-For carriers like Spirit Airlines, United Airlines, JetBlue, Southwest Airlines and Frontier Airlines, no breeds are allowed in the cargo area.
-These companies have put an embargo on allowing pets to be checked or flown in the cargo area.
+For carriers like Spirit Airlines, United Airlines, JetBlue, Southwest Airlines, and Frontier Airlines, no breeds are allowed in the cargo area.
+These companies have imposed an embargo on allowing pets to be checked or flown in the cargo area.

 Know what dog breeds are restricted from flying in the cargo area of a plane.